labarba/pyexafmm-cise/README.md

 ## 2 KIFMM Algorithm

-- Basic concept behind KIFMM (relevant operations, and algorithm structure)
+- Basic concept behind KIFMM (relevant operations, and FMM algorithm structure)
+- What kind of problems KIFMM can be applied to.
 - Octrees, and adaptive octree explanation as a part of this.
 - Concept of balancing, and how it effects the computation of interaction lists.
+- The main bottlenecks in programming efficient KIFMMs

 Figures:
 1. Illustrate operators, and least-squares problem for M2M/L2L/M2L/P2M
 2. Illustrate operators wrt to an octree (or quadtree) if it's easier to draw, similar to GPU gems book
-3. Illustration of interaction lists, similar to lashuk paper
+3. Illustration of interaction list cases (u, x, v, w)

+References:
+1. Ying paper

 ## 3. Techniques for Achieving Performance